 This was also portrayed by Jesus when he said:

 "Don’t give what is Holy to the dogs, and don’t toss pearls before swine – or they will trample them under their feet and then turn and tear you to pieces."
 (Matthew 7:6)So who are the 'dogs' and 'pigs' - or 'swine' - here?
 They are those who we described above - those who think they know it all.
 These are the people who will criticize and even persecute those who are trying to pass on the teachings of love for God.

 Why do such teachings insult them so?
 Because essentially, they do not love anyone but themselves.
 And they do not want to serve anyone but themselves.
 In fact, they want others to serve them.
 They want to be the big guy - the big teacher or the leader.
 They don't want to honor God.
 They want to be honored.
 This also makes them envious of anyone who is receiving honor.
 And for this reason, they cannot accept someone who is in the position of teacher as knowing more than they do.

-This is why Jesus was persecuted
+Is this why Jesus was persecuted?

 Just consider this verse, referring to Pilate's reflection upon those temple leaders who were pleading Pilate for Jesus' crucifixion:

 Because he knew that they had him arrested because of their enviousness.
 (Matt.
 27:18 NKJV)Those who thought they knew it all were envious of Jesus, because Jesus was a true leader and teacher.
 They were the 'dogs' and 'pigs' Jesus was referring to, and indeed, they did to Jesus just as he suggested they would do above.

 The next part of Jesus' statement above relates to "on my behalf" or "in my name."
 While the latter is not necessarily incorrect - the term ἐπὶ τῷ ὀνόματί refers literally to "on my account."
 This could also be "in my name."
 But the point is that Jesus is not speaking specifically of his name here.